- Will you run my Public Liability Claim No Win No Fee?

-Are there any important time limits to bring a claim?
+- Are there any important time limits to making a public liability claim?

 Essentially, you can claim for the loss you have suffered as a result of the injury.

-Generally speaking we strive to complete claims within two (2) years if we have to go to court.
+Generally speaking we strive to complete Queensland public liability claims within 18 months if we’re able to settle out of court, or 2 years if we have to go to court.